bbartling/OpenADR-2B-PyServer/README.md

 * **Easy to Use**: Provides a straightforward setup process and comprehensive documentation to get you started quickly.

 ## Web App GUI
+At the moment the web app supports OpenADR 2.0b `SIMPLE`, `ELECTRICITY_PRICE`, and `LOAD_DISPATCH` from web app GUI with drop down menu items.
+Per OpenADR spec `SIMPLE` signal can either be a `0,1,2 or 3`, `ELECTRICITY_PRICE` is a selectable kWh/Hr, and `LOAD_DISPATCH` at the moment is a selectable kW power setpoint for the building to maintain.
+All signals have a `duration` in minutes `start time` menu selection in UTC time zone to configure the ADR event.
+Also as demonstrated below are pop up alerts the web app supports for misconfigurations of VEN or ADR events.

 <details>
   <summary>Web App Interface Screenshot</summary>